sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dnstop</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Displays information about DNS traffic on your network
+Short desc    : Displays information about DNS traffic on your network
 URL          : http://dns.measurement-factory.com/tools/dnstop/
-Лицензия     : BSD
+License      : BSD
-Описание     : dnstop is a libpcap application (ala tcpdump) that displays various
+Descript     : dnstop is a libpcap application (ala tcpdump) that displays various
              : tables of DNS traffic on your network.
              :
              : dnstop supports both IPv4 and IPv6 addresses.